RobinKim-SWEngineer/Flutter-studyNote-1-/README.md

 -	We need to work with the widget's `state` because they aren’t updated directly.
 In android, views are updated by just mutating them.

 -	Conceptually there are two widgets, which are `Stateful` and `Stateless`.
 Both rebuild every frame, but StatefulWidget can store and restore the state data through it’s `State object`
     >> If the widget changes, then it is stateful.
-If not, for example, like ImageView or text, which doesn't change during the runtime is stateless.
+If it doesn't change during the runtime ( Background image, App title text etc.), then it is stateless.

 - See attached file ‘Example_StatefulWidget’ to see how to change the text using `StatefulWidget` dynamically.